k44yn3/2025-OOP-ASGMNT-1/README.md

 1. Copy this link https://github.com/k44yn3/2025-OOP-ASGMNT-1/tree/880bc1c388a639959c82b47af22a4d6bb9a20a27/TuitionSystem01/src/tuitionsystem01
 2. Go to https://download-directory.github.io/
-3. Paste the link to download folders containing the source code.
+3. Paste the link to download folder containing the source code.